NdR91/NdR-TabletUI-old-/README.md

 - ```no-top-header.yaml```

 Those two files contain the necessary instructions to hide (no-header) or compress (no-top-header) the Header.
-You can pick one of them by changing the last line of both themes file.
+You can pick one of them by changing the last line of both theme files.
 See below:

 ```yaml
   #HEADER